rbdubz3/sylvania-lightify-indigo/README.md

 <img src="/assets/img/group-device-config.png" width="500"/>

-* Choose Lightify Group - select from the list of groups configured on the Lightify Hub
+* Choose Lightify Group - select from the list of groups configured on the Lightify Hub.
+Be sure to setup the groups using the Lightify mobile app prior to this step.
 * Supports RGB - select if the devices in the group support RGB.
 This will also show the RGB color pickers
 * Supports White Temp - select if the devices in the group support tunable white temperature.